 Diabetes Q & A

 Almost 11% of adults in North Carolina have diabetes.
 Leslie Ware, PA-C, and her team at Alpha Health & Wellness, DPC, in Charlotte, North Carolina, focus on helping you make lifestyle changes to manage your diabetes, improve your overall health, and reduce your need for medication.
-For compassionate, comprehensive care, call the office today or schedule an appointment using the online booking tool.
+For compassionate, comprehensive care, call the office today or schedule an appointment.

 What is diabetes?